DSEapps/draw-sound-live/README.md

-(Note, this project is forked in order to include custom music.)
-If you install Draw Sound Live properly using the instructions below and then navigate through this file path `draw-sound-live/client/src/components/Venue/Stage/` you can find the Songs folder.
-Put your song (your-song.mp3) in the Songs folder, then edit `Stage.js`.
-Above the `audioURLS` variable on line 5 write `import YourSong from "../Songs/your-song.mp3"` replacing your-song.mp3 with the song of your choosing.
-Inside of audioURLS, add `YourSong` to the array.
-Then, staying inside the `Stage.js` file, press `control-f / command-f` and type in `audioURLS` to find where the array is referenced.
-Enter the index at which `YourSong` exists in the array.
-After following these steps, you should be able to input your own custom song.

 # Draw <--> Sound <--> Live

 Draw <--> Sound <--> Live is an application that allows users to either perform, or watch the performance of, a user who draws music and sound.
 That is, they create a sound performance by doing art and drawing with their mouse.
 Our digital space is inspired by [Soundspace at Durham Science Museum](https://www.lifeandscience.org/soundspace), which merges movement, sound, and visual art.